 He had a violent temper.
 While making book for the Philadelphia-South Jersey family in 1963, he stabbed a longshoreman to death in a South Philadelphia diner in an argument over a booth to sit in.
 Scarfo was convicted and served time.
 The attention drawn by that incident did not sit well with the family’s don, Angelo Bruno, who exiled Scarfo to the gambling rackets in Atlantic City.

 Scarfo bided his time in the crime family throughout the 1970s.
 His future as a Mob leader brightened in 1980 when longtime boss Bruno was shot and killed on March 21, 1980, on orders from New York’s Genovese family, which for years had affiliated with Bruno’s crime group.
-The Genovese picked Bruno’s successor, Philip Tesla, who chose Scarfo as his consigliere.
+The Genovese picked Bruno’s successor, Philip Testa, who chose Scarfo as his consigliere.
 Within months, four co-conspirators in Bruno’s murder turned up dead.
-But a few men in Tesla’s gang resented the new boss.
+But a few men in Testa’s gang resented the new boss.
 One was his underboss, Peter Casella, an expert in bomb making who felt unappreciated.
-A confederate, Teddy DiPretoro, placed a nail bomb Casella made on Tesla’s front porch and activated it remotely, mortally wounding Tesla on March 14, 1981.
-Once again, the Genovese stepped in to crown the new boss, and selected Tesla lieutenant Scarfo.
+A confederate, Teddy DiPretoro, placed a nail bomb Casella made on Testa’s front porch and activated it remotely, mortally wounding Testa on March 14, 1981.
+Once again, the Genovese stepped in to crown the new boss, and selected Testa lieutenant Scarfo.

 Amid the blood already shed by 1981, Scarfo encouraged his soldiers to take part in still more murders to maintain his standing.
 Philadelphia had never experienced this kind of carnage before with the underworld – an average of six deaths per year from 1980 to 1983.
 Scarfo concentrated on a gangland opponent, Harry “The Hunchback” Riccobene.
 He prepared lists of people to target in Riccobene’s sphere for murder.
 Riccobene in turn hired hits on Scarfo’s men.
 A Scarfo hitman shot and nearly killed Riccobene.
 Some of the shootings in the Scarfo-Riccobene gang war were carried out brazenly on the streets of South Philly in broad daylight, shocking the public.
 Philadelphia police and FBI agents formed a task force to investigate gang murders and set about the tricky job of identifying the killers and their accomplices.